How to Find and Define Your Family Core Values

 Step #5: Come Up With An Actionable Plan to Execute Your Family Core Values

-Now that you’ve established your family core values, it’s time to come up with a plan of action to make things happen.
+Now that you’ve established your family core values, it’s time to devise a plan of action to make things happen.

 importance of family values | what is family values | family core values exercise

-After you have established your family core values, create a plan of action to make things happen.
+After establishing your family core values, create a plan of action to make things happen.

 Final Thoughts on How to Find and Define Your Family Core Values

-As promised at the beginning of this article, I have outlined 5 seemingly uncomplicated steps to help you establish your family core values.
+As promised at the beginning of this article, I have outlined five seemingly uncomplicated steps to help you establish your family core values.

 It isn’t rocket science.

-It’s simply taking the time to figure out what is most important to you… and deciding what kind of life you want for your children in the future.
+It’s simply taking the time to determine what is most important to you… and deciding what kind of life you want for your children in the future.

-If asked, most parents would say they want their children to grow up to be happy and healthy.
-Some will say they wish them great success and financial stability.
+Most parents want their children to grow up happy and healthy.
+Some wish their children great success and financial stability.

 Whatever personal dreams you have for your kids, know this: it starts at home.

-If you lay down a solid foundation of family core values for your children early on, you are giving them all of the tools they need to achieve the future they desire.
+If you lay down a solid foundation of family core values for your children early on, you give them all the tools they need to achieve their desired future.

 Remember: you’ve got this.
 Together, you’ve got anything!

-If you want to take it a step further, why not create a family vision board together and add in some core values quotes for added inspiration.
+If you want to take it a step further, why not create a family vision board together and include some core values quotes for inspiration?

 Finally, if you want to level up your parenting skills, then check out this resource that will show you how to get your kids to listen WITHOUT yelling, nagging, or losing control.